Disneyland Ticket Discounts

 You can apply the value of an unused ticket or pass, or even a partially used one with days left on it, toward the purchase of a higher-priced pass, as long as you do it before your pass expires.
 For instance, if you buy a 3-Day Park Hopper and then decide on the third day of use that you’d rather have an Annual Pass, you can apply the value of the Park Hopper toward the Annual Pass.
 Discounted passes purchased from third-party vendors will be credited at the retail price as of the day the ticket was issued.
 Full-price or discounted passes purchased directly from Disney will be credited at the exact price paid.
-To upgrade a ticket, go to any Guest Services window.
+To upgrade a ticket, go to any ticket booth or Guest Services window.

 There is no “No Expiration” option for Disneyland tickets.
 All multi-day passes at Disneyland expire 13 days after the first day you start using them.
 (Unless you use them up first.
 Naturally a 3-Day Park Hopper is “expired” once you’ve used all three days, even if 13 days haven’t passed yet!)
 Once the 13 days have passed after the first use, or the last admission day on the ticket is used, the ticket becomes worthless.